 Perhaps that significant memory explains why David’s favorite quote is “And the world spins madly on”.
 The outcome of this case has fueled his lifelong desire to be a great lawyer.
-During law school David clerked two years with the Law Office of Frank D. Penney, a Sacramento Personal Injury firm where he focused his attention on the litigation portion of the practice.
+During law school, David served as a clerk for two years with the Law Office of Frank D. Penney, a Sacramento personal injury firm where he focused his attention on the litigation portion of the practice.
 He was the recipient of a scholarship at California State University Sacramento, where he received his undergraduate degree, and another scholarship at McGeorge School of Law.
-David has handled many different types of cases in his career ranging from slip and falls to major motor vehicle and big rig accidents.
+David has handled many different types of cases in his career as an injury attorney, ranging from slip and falls to major motor vehicle and big rig accidents.

-Even though David would argue that most cases are settled out of court, his goal is to work the case towards trial in order to get the best result.
-David’s practice of law focuses on Automobile accidents, Motorcycle accidents, premises liability, wrongful death, and product liability.
-As the founder and co-Chair of the Nevada Justice Association’s (NJA) Club X, David and Club X members have been busy organizing and attending CLE seminars and helping to organize different social events for the group.
-David also serves on NJA’s Convention Committee and helps to assure the convention provides a variety of CLE, social, and recreational opportunities for all NJA members.
+Even though David would argue that most cases are settled out of court, his goal is to work the case towards trial to get the best result.
+David’s practice of law focuses on automobile accidents, Motorcycle accidents, premises liability, wrongful death, and product liability.
+As founder and Co-Chair of the Nevada Justice Association’s (NJA) Club X, David and Club X members have been busy organizing and attending Continuing Legal Education (CLE) seminars, and helping to organize different social events for the group.
+David also serves on NJA’s Convention Committee and works to assure the convention provides a variety of CLE, social, and recreational opportunities for all NJA members.
 David is a current board member on the NJA and devotes a substantial amount of time to helping people.